docker/docs/language/python/develop.md

 ## Run a database in a container

 First, we’ll take a look at running a database in a container and how we use volumes and networking to persist our data and allow our application to talk with the database.
 Then we’ll pull everything together into a Compose file which allows us to setup and run a local development environment with one command.
-Finally, we’ll take a look at connecting a debugger to our application running inside a container.

 Instead of downloading MySQL, installing, configuring, and then running the MySQL database as a service, we can use the Docker Official Image for MySQL and run it in a container.